avi-rav/AllClouds/contacts-app/README.md

 ## Features

 ### ✅ **1.
 Offline‑first Architecture**
-- Uses **Local storage** in the browser to store contacts when offline.
+- Uses **IndexedDB ** in the browser to store contacts when offline.
 - Queue system for storing CREATE/UPDATE actions offline.
 - Automatic sync when the device reconnects to the Internet.
 - Smooth user experience regardless of connectivity.